surniaulula/wpsso/readme.txt

 = 9.5.0 =

 (2021/11/02) Fixed missing 'author' in Schema CreativeWork markup.
 Fixed inheritance of custom images for WooCommerce product offers (Premium edition).
 Discontinued the WPSSO IPM add-on.
 Added support for new inline variables.

-= 9.4.1 =

-(2021/10/30) Fixed Open Graph and Schema image sizes for WooCommerce product offers (Premium edition).

-= 9.4.0 =

-(2021/10/28) Added integration module for Elementor Website Builder plugin.
-Fixed home page Schema Organization logo.
-Fixed missing product currency.
-Added options under the Document SSO &gt; Customize tab.

-= 9.3.0 =

-(2021/10/23) Refactored several methods to offer selective local caching.

-= 9.2.1 =

-(2021/10/19) Added a minimum version check when the Yoast SEO plugin is active.

-= 9.2.0 =

-(2021/10/16) Fixed a condition where WP_HOME could be used for the Site Address URL for non-default sites in a multisite setup.

-= 9.1.2 =

-(2021/10/15) Added a "Current Site Address" information field.
-Added a compatibility filter for Yoast WooCommerce SEO presenters.
-Fixed a possible Schema type conflict for the site organization.

-= 9.1.1 =

-(2021/10/11) Fixed unnecessary loading of the 'sucom-block-editor-admin' script in the WordPress widgets editing page.

-= 9.1.0 =

-(2021/10/06) Fixed the Document SSO &gt; Publisher Org. and the Advanced Settings &gt; Default Publisher Org. option value.
-Added Schema Event, Place, and Product 'subjectOf' property for videos.

-= 9.0.1 =

-(2021/09/30) Updated the SSO &gt; Setup Guide text.
-Updated information text in the Document SSO metabox.

-= 9.0.0 =

-(2021/09/24) Added a Document SSO &gt; Twitter Card Title option.
-Refactored the Rank Math integration module (Premium edition).
-Moved Schema data filters from WPSSO JSON to WPSSO Core.